yassinemahboub/fabric_data-platform/README.md

-# ⚙️ Microsoft Fabric Retail Analytics – End-to-End Data Platform PoC
+# ⚙️ Microsoft Fabric End-to-End Data Platform PoC
-**A Metadata-Driven Lakehouse Architecture Using the Northwind Dataset**

 This project is a **production-grade proof of concept** for building a scalable, modular, and metadata-driven **data platform on Microsoft Fabric**.
-It demonstrates how to automate ingestion, transformation, and warehousing using industry best practices — all orchestrated with **notebooks**, **pipelines**, and **dynamic SQL configuration**.
+It demonstrates how to automate ingestion, transformation, and warehousing using industry best practices, all orchestrated with **notebooks**, **pipelines**, and **dynamic SQL configuration**.

 Leveraging the open-source **Northwind retail database**, this architecture simulates an **enterprise-grade data stack** capable of supporting real-time business reporting, analytics, and data governance for any retail organization.